fbpx Skip to main content

 Our Commitment to Maternal-Fetal Immunology

-Welcome to the Janssen Maternal-Fetal Immunology Newsroom!
+Welcome to the Johnson & Johnson Maternal-Fetal Newsroom.
 Below, please find the latest news and information about our ongoing commitment to develop innovative medicines for maternal-fetal immune-mediated diseases.

-At Janssen Immunology, we are relentlessly driven to make a difference in the lives of patients and families impacted by immune-mediated diseases.
+At Johnson & Johnson Innovative Medicine, we are relentlessly driven to make a difference in the lives of patients and families impacted by immune-mediated diseases.
 This commitment includes autoantibody diseases, which are caused by pathogenic antibodies made by one’s own body that attack critical organs and tissues.
 In pregnancy, maternal antibodies (also known as alloantibodies), can attack the organs and tissues of a developing baby with potentially devastating consequences, including fetal death.

-Our approach to targeting autoantibody-driven diseases illustrates the power of Janssen’s pathway-centric development strategy.
+Our approach to targeting autoantibody-driven diseases illustrates the power of Johnson & Johnson’s pathway-centric development strategy.
 With this approach, we identify diseases driven by a common immune pathway, then pursue targeted novel medicines that can differentially modulate that pathway, enabling us to impact many diseases with a single therapy.
 Such insights are unlocking opportunities to revolutionize the way we treat maternal-fetal immune-mediated diseases.
-Building on Janssen’s legacy of leadership in immunology innovation, we are pioneering a novel approach to potentially change the course of autoantibody-driven diseases like HDFN.
+Building on Johnson & Johnson’s legacy of leadership in immunology innovation, we are pioneering a novel approach to potentially change the course of autoantibody-driven diseases like HDFN.

 Keeping patients at the center of everything we do, we are committed to tirelessly pushing the boundaries of science to deliver innovative and transformational approaches for maternal-fetal immune-mediated diseases that restore immune balance and improve the lives of patients and their families.